'This Is Depraved Conduct': Couple Charged With Torture After Kids Found Shackled

 "This is severe emotional and physical abuse," Hestrin said Thursday.
 "There's no way around that.
 This is depraved conduct."

 Hestrin said the family would wake around nightfall and head to bed in the early morning, around 4 or 5 a.m.
-But it was shortly after this morning curfew, around 6 a.m., that the 17-year-old daughter placed the 911 call that brought police to her family's home.
+It was shortly after this morning curfew, around 6 a.m., that the 17-year-old daughter placed the 911 call that brought police to her family's home.

 For now, and likely for some time to come, she and her siblings are receiving medical and psychological treatment.